Utilising The Axi2050 Driver – Celestion Interviews Cheeky Sound System

 Reconfigured Magnet Assembly For Greater Excursion

-A re-configured magnet assembly allows much greater cone excursion before damage occurs (Xmech) and best-in-class Xprotection gures (the distance the coil and cone move, measured to the point where both Bl and Cms have both reduced to 30% of their resting value).
+A re-configured magnet assembly allows much greater cone excursion before damage occurs (Xmech) and best-in-class Xprotection (the distance the coil and cone move, measured to the point where both Bl and Cms have both reduced to 30% of their resting value).

 Convergent Motor Strength & Mechanical Compliance